mnwachukwu/TM14.Networking/README.md

 A `PacketBuffer` class is included to ensure every packet is sent and received reliably, with no malformed parts being parsed.

 It is written against .Net Standard 2.0 so that it can be used in your .Net Framework, .Net Core, and .Net 5 applications.

+This library makes use of JSON and as such, utilizes `Newtonsoft.Json` as a dependency.

 Copyright &copy; [Studio TM14](https://tm14.net/)